 7. Celebrate!
 Feel great about having helped someone in need.

-Our research team was asked this question a lot in interviews Canadian Blood Services recommends the following before donating.
-Before donating, ideally, you’ll want to be:
+Our research team was asked this question a lot in interviews.
+Canadian Blood Services recommends that before donating, ideally, you’ll want to be:

 We’ve confirmed with Canadian Blood Services nurses that you can exercise before donating plasma, but you should take it easy for 24 hours after donating to avoid straining your body.
 If you really want to exercise afterward, stick to lighter forms and avoid heavy lifting or strenuous exercise.